PERTS/jurassic-perts/README.md

 A variety of basic styles are covered by the CSS rules in `/templates/reports/_styles.html`.
 These are injected in any file by default but can be turned off if you'd like to use your own.

-A full example document can be viewed at [example.html](../master/templates/reports/example.html).
+An example of html input: [example.html](../master/templates/reports/example.html)

+And corresponding pdf output: [example.pdf](../master/outbox/example.pdf)

 ### Cover page